AstrozTM/-Rips-Decoder-encoder-Library/Docs/Main Functions.md

 local assetid = 1033033034
 local e = encode(S,assetid) -- Does not matter if you tostring auto does it in the function print(e)
---// The return on this function it's useless if you gave a sound object to write the assetid to sound Instance.
 ```

 # Decode